-Everyone believes that statement but are surprised when their baby is not what they ordered: an easy baby.
-When a Not-So-Easy (NSE) baby arrives and cries more, refuses sleep, and despite taking all advice seems impossible to soothe, you blame yourself.
+Everyone believes that statement but is surprised when their baby is not what they ordered: an easy baby.
+When a Not-So-Easy (NSE) baby arrives and cries more, refuses to sleep, and despite taking all advice, seems impossible to soothe, you blame yourself.
 You may have difficulty breastfeeding.
 You must be a failure.
 What are you doing wrong?
 What if your baby does not bond?
 Worry and guilt follow.

-You have a Not-So-Easy baby, and you need more tools and skills than parents who have easy babies.
-Easy baby parents may take credit for being great parents, but it is more nature than nurture that decides your parenting experiences these early months.
-These behaviors are some of the examples of temperament trait differences.
+You have a Not-So-Easy baby and need more tools and skills than parents with easy babies.
+Easy baby parents may take credit for being great parents, but it is more nature than nurture that decides your parenting experiences during these early months.
+These behaviors are some examples of temperament trait differences.

 What causes the NSEB?

 Temperament is a natural part of a child’s personality and disposition.
 It is the genetic imprint one inherits.
-In the late 1950s two child psychiatrists, Drs.
-Stella Chess and Alexander Thomas, mapped nine of these traits in infants and followed these children for 30 years.
-This research proved that temperament traits change little over time.
-However, the good news is temperament can be altered by trait-specific training from the parents.
+In the late 1950s, two child psychiatrists, Drs.
+Stella Chess and Alexander Thomas mapped nine of these traits in infants and followed these children for 30 years.
+This research proved that temperament traits change little over time.1 However, the good news is temperament can be altered by trait-specific training from the parents.

-By three months of age, these behavioral style temperament traits can be tested.
+These behavioral style temperament traits can be tested by three months of age.
 Some children’s natural temperament combinations are easy, some a challenge at times, and some are plain difficult most of the time.
 Knowing this critical information can prepare you, your child, and the caregivers and teachers for the likely patterns of behavior that will follow.
 Testing is available here.